delawarePro/dlw-optimizely-sds/README.md

 In case there is a need to have a different entry path than /sitemap.xml, configure the following app setting:

-      "Sds": {
+      "Delaware": {
-        "Embedded":{
+        "Sitemaps":{
             "SitemapEntryPath": "/sitemap.xml"
         }
       }

-This would allow to validate and test the Embedded Sds next to an existing setup.
+This would allow to validate and test the Embedded Sitemap next to an existing setup.

 ## Usage

-By default, enabling SDS registers **3 scheduled jobs**:
+By default, enabling Sitemap registers **3 scheduled jobs**:

 * A **full indexing job** which only publishes the site catalogs - disabled by default.
-Enable this job with using the full setup of SDS, not the embedded!
+Enable this job with using the full setup of Sitemap, not the embedded!
 * A **full indexing job with sitemap generation** which does the same as the above but adds generated sitemap.xml files on top.
 Enabled by default.
-* A **delta processing job** (for embedded SDS) which creates sitemap pages for updates since the last full indexing job ran.
+* A **delta processing job** (for embedded Sitemap) which creates sitemap pages for updates since the last full indexing job ran.
 This job runs hourly by default.

 When adjusting the time interval for these jobs, make sure the interval for the delta job is smaller than the interval for the full indexing job.